-Beyang: And, was it kind of a straight path from there to Microsoft or, you know, what were kind of the, the steps in between?
+Beyang: And was it kind of a straight path from there to Microsoft, or what were kind of the steps in between?

-Got a chance to work with a lot of people whose, whose names I had known over the years as sort of legends and they were real people and got a chance to work with them on building up C# and .NET in kind of the early days. and I've sort of continued to spend a lot of time in the programming language and developer tool space over the last 15 years or so.
+Luke: I then got the chance to kind of intern at Microsoft, and just sort of by happenstance...
+I don't think I'd even expressed particular interest in it, but I ended up getting a chance to intern in the C# team.
+I got a perspective on what it's like to kind of work on programming languages in the real world, not just in the academic world.
+And really enjoyed it.
+I got a chance to work with a lot of people whose names I had known over the years as sort of legends.
+And they were real people, and got a chance to work with them on building up C# and .NET in kind of the early days.
+And I sort of continued to spend a lot of time in the programming language and developer tool space over the last 15 years or so.

 Beyang: That's awesome.
-So, you know, you, you kind of started your career off in developer tools and, I guess that means you've been working in developer tools, for a while now. you know, what are some of the things, you know, as you look at how things are today, you know, what, what was it like back then?
-You know, when you first were starting out?
-I guess it was like early 2000s.
+So you kind of started your career off in developer tools, and I guess that means you've been working in developer tools for a while now.
+What are some of the things, as you look at how things are today, what was it like back then when you first were starting out?
+I guess it was early 2000s?

-Beyang: I really want to dive into kind of your experiences at Microsoft over the years, but, you know, first I want to kinda, you know, get up to kind of present day so that we kind of get the whole scope of, of your career, upfront.
-So I guess, you know, you, you were at Microsoft for a while.
-You eventually landed on the TypeScript project. can you tell us a little bit about, about that?
+Beyang: I really want to dive into kind of your experiences at Microsoft over the years, but first I want to kind of get up to kind of present day, so we kind of get the whole scope of your career up front.
+So I guess you were at Microsoft for a while.
+You eventually landed on the TypeScript project.
+Can you tell us a little bit about that?